ios-bazel-users/ios-bazel-users/UsefulFlags.md

 ###### `--objc_enable_binary_stripping=true` and `--features=dead_strip`

 Strips unreachable functions and data from the final binary.
-These flags tell bazel to pass the `-dead-strip` flag at link time.
+These flags tell bazel to pass the `-dead_strip` flag at link time.
 If you are statically linking your entire application this can greatly reduce your binary size.

 * For `objc_binary`, use `--objc_enable_binary_stripping=true`
 * For `swift_binary`, use `--features=dead_strip`